AmeriCeltic promotes Celtic On-Air Broadcasts and Streaming.

 On Tuesday, March 17th, 2020, while some of us were still reeling from the wholesale cancellations of our favorite Parades and Band concerts due to ‘shelter in place’ orders, a number of these same performers took advantage of them and gave us all the means and opportunity to hear them perform LIVE on our devices, safely at home with our devices, and to address their loss of income, they included a link to PayPal or other payment providers, soliciting tips/donations just like any in person concert.

-For Example, last Tuesday, March 17th, Culann’s Hounds organized a series of live streaming performances, on Facebook LIVE, naming it ‘Music in the Distance’.
+For Example, on Tuesday, March 17th, 2020, Culann’s Hounds organized a series of live streaming performances, on Facebook LIVE, naming it ‘Music in the Distance’.
 (Check out their ‘Music in the Distance’ list here: https://www.sfhounds.com/live-stream).
 At AmeriCeltic, we helped with publicizing their event, and posted some of these concert videos on our AmeriCeltic Facebook Group here: https://www.facebook.com/groups/AmeriCeltic.
 If you missed the Facebook LIVE event, you can still find these videos there and replay them with a single click.

 Other bands did similar Saint Patrick’s Day shows on platforms like YouTube Live.